 Where to stay in Senja

 During our stay, we mainly camped or stayed in the car.

 Senja camping opportunities are plenty ranging from great wild camping spots to prepared campsites.
-For those who want to stay in other types of accommodation, there are numerous hotels, guesthouses or Airbnb.
+For those who want to stay in other types of accommodation, there are numerous hotels, guesthouses or apartments.

 Hotels in Senja

 Hamn i Senja – we visited this holiday resort on magical Senja island for some coffee and, man, the views there!
 The Hamn i Senja lies on the little island near Hamn and offers wooden sea cabins and modern apartments.
 The water around is turquoise and there is even a little marina to dock your boat (if you have one ;-)).
 Check availability and prices here.